Palasito/Palasito/README.md

 ## 👋 About Me

-Hi, I'm Chris Palavouzis—a passionate security consultant with a flair for automation and development.
+Hi, I'm Christos—a passionate security consultant with a flair for automation and development.
 My expertise sits at the intersection of cybersecurity and cutting-edge programming, with a particular focus on the Microsoft 365 security landscape.

 ---